Incorporating Arabic Varieties in the Communicative Classroom

 - Could we depend on only MSA-focused Arabic programs?

 As we have previously indicated, any Arabic teaching program must ground its vision and objectives first and foremost on the needs of its students.
 We may have students who are interested, for example, in studying Arabic for religious purposes (reading the Qur’an and classical literary texts).
 In such case, if we have enough students, we can offer a class that focuses on classical/formal Arabic (e.g. the Qur’anic language, its lexicon and structures).
 We may have other students who are interested in reading and translation.
 In such cases, the teacher does not need to focus on the spoken or cultural aspect of the language and may focus only on what the students want.
 Therefore, the teacher may decide that there is no need to focus on dialect or allocate time for it.
-However, in light of what we currently see in programs for teaching Arabic, the majority of learners are interested in speaking and communicating in Arabic and understanding the culture.
-Such interests make it incumbent on us to rethink the components of how we teach so as to align them with the needs, goals and interests of students.
+However, considering what we currently see in programs for teaching Arabic, most learners are interested in speaking and communicating in Arabic and understanding the culture.
+Such interests make it incumbent on us to rethink the components of how we teach to align them with the needs, goals and interests of students.

 - What books/articles can I consult to enhance my understanding of this issue?